 A clean break effectively draws a line under the division of assets when a couple divorces, preventing the parties from making any future claims on each other’s property, income or pensions at a later date.

 A “consent order” is made by a judge in divorce proceedings, where both parties have agreed their financial settlement and consent to an order being made.
 This can be done without the need for a court hearing.

 The parties file a draft of the consent order containing the terms of their financial settlement, together with a brief financial statement that sets out their current financial position.

-The papers then go before a judge who will look at the order to see if it acceptable legally.
+The papers then go before a judge who will look at the order to see if it is acceptable legally.
 If the judge accepts the order, it is then approved and sent to the parties to implement.

 The order becomes legally binding when the Decree Absolute has been granted in the divorce proceedings.

-Why should I secure a consent order?
+Why should you secure a consent order?

-When a couple marries, this automatically gives them a right to claim financial provision from the other in the event that their marriage breaks down.
+When a couple marry, this automatically gives them a right to claim financial provision from the other in the event that their marriage breaks down.
 Even if you don’t have many assets at the time of your divorce, it is still important to get a clean break because your spouse’s ability to claim for financial provision from you can continue to exist even after you have divorce.

 They divorced in 1992 and the case was heard by the Supreme Court more than two decades later.